 Ease of Use

-CoinSpot is best suited for beginners that want to buy cryptocurrency using Australian Dollars.
-The design of the platform is modern, intuitive and simple to use for newbies.
+CoinSpot is best suited for beginners who want to buy cryptocurrency using Australian Dollars.
+The design of the platform is modern, intuitive, and simple to use for newbies.
 The process of creating an account, completing ID verification, depositing funds, selecting an asset, buying and selling and withdrawing funds is fast and easy.

 All the major features can be accessed with just the click of a button – for example, you can click the “Wallet” tab to instantly see their portfolio.
 The top coin gainers for the day are shown on the platform’s landing page, which lets customers quickly buy and sell these assets after login.